Where to place the period (full stop) – in academic writing

 Full stop outside

-When the sentence is not complete and cannot grammatically stand alone, the full stop or period must be placed outside the quotation marks.
+When the sentence is not complete and cannot grammatically stand alone, the full stop or period must be placed after the closing quote mark.

-Hadi (2008) addressed the topic in a study described by some researchers as “ground-breaking and promising”.
+Hadi (2008) addressed the topic in a study described by some academic researchers as “ground-breaking and promising”.

-The quoted sentence here is incomplete and certainly cannot stand alone.
-That is why the full stop must come outside the quotation marks.
+The quoted sentence here is incomplete and certainly cannot independently.
+Hence, the full stop must come outside the end quotation mark.